After inheriting her grandmother's collection of antiques, Dolores has maintained an interest in the care and sale of vintage items.

 When an old textile is very soiled or stained, sometimes the milder cleaners just won't do.
-On the right is an old quilt that I had hanging on a back room wall.
+Shown above is an old quilt that I had hanging on a backroom wall.
 It had not been cleaned for over 20 years and had been exposed to cigarette smoke.

 I decided to try a bit of OxiClean and look at the difference.
 If you want to clean old fabric with OxiClean, here is what to do:

 - Determine the kind of fabric you have.
 Do not use OxiClean on wool, silk, acetate, older rayons, or tailored garments of the past.

 - Dissolve the OxiClean in warm water in a tub.

 - Add the fabric and fill to cover.

 - Gently swish the fabric in the water.

 - Rinse with cool water.